Western Asset Premier Bond Fund (NYSE:WEA) Plans $0.07 Monthly Dividend

-Western Asset Premier Bond Fund (NYSE:WEA) declared a monthly dividend on Thursday, February 20th, Wall Street Journal reports.
-Stockholders of record on Tuesday, March 24th will be paid a dividend of 0.066 per share by the investment management company on Wednesday, April 1st.
-This represents a $0.79 annualized dividend and a dividend yield of 5.37%.
-The ex-dividend date of this dividend is Monday, March 23rd.
+Western Asset Premier Bond Fund (NYSE:WEA) declared a monthly dividend on Friday, February 21st, Wall Street Journal reports.
+Stockholders of record on Thursday, May 21st will be given a dividend of 0.066 per share by the investment management company on Monday, June 1st.
+This represents a $0.79 dividend on an annualized basis and a dividend yield of 5.37%.
+The ex-dividend date is Wednesday, May 20th.

-Western Asset Premier Bond Fund has decreased its dividend by an average of 2.9% per year over the last three years and has raised its dividend annually for the last 1 consecutive years.
+Western Asset Premier Bond Fund has decreased its dividend by an average of 2.9% per year over the last three years and has increased its dividend every year for the last 1 years.

 Western Asset Premier Bond Fund is a closed-ended fixed income mutual fund launched and managed by Western Asset Management Company.
 The fund is co-managed by Western Asset Management Company Limited, Western Asset Management Company Pte.
 Ltd., and Western Asset Management Company Ltd. It invests in the fixed income markets of the United States.